Fishing industry in Pakistan: Shrimp fishing

+Tuna fishing

-The fishing of tuna varieties is another appreciable aspect of the industry that is carried out by artisanal fishing vessels.
-Usually, the fleet shoot the gillnets in the evening and fetch them the next morning.
-The main target are the pelagic species with higher commercial values.
-The catch is exported as chilled to neighbouring country of Iran through informal channels for canning purposes.
+Tuna fishing is another main sector of the industry, usually carried out by artisanal fishing.
+Usually, the fleet sends out gillnets in the evening and fetches them the next morning.
+The main target are the pelagic species, which have higher commercial values.
+The catch is exported frozen to Iran, through informal channels, for canning purposes.
 This fetches more profit than if exported to Sri Lanka in dried and salted form.